reald/uv-k5-firmware-custom/README.md

 # Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware with 2m ARDF support

-This repository is a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.<br>
-All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

 This is all based on [egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom)!

 Some features have been added to make it possible to use the radio as an amateur radio direction finding (ARDF) receiver on the 2m band.